-The EU Pay Transparency Directive was passed into law in June 2023, giving member states three years to implement the new rules.
+The EU Pay Transparency Directive entered into force in June 2023, giving member states three years to implement the new rules.
 The clock is ticking, and while some countries are yet to start the transposition process, others have already made significant progress.
+As yet, no member state has fully transposed the Directive.

 We’ve put together this article to help you keep track of the new rules as they emerge in each one of the EU’s 27 member states — we’ll keep it updated as we learn about new legislation.